wagiminator/AVR-Programmer/README.md

 # UPDI HV Programmer Mini - ATtiny1604/1614 (SMD)

-Mini HV UPDI (High Voltage Unified Program and Debug Interface) programmer for the new tinyAVR 0- and 1-series microcontrollers built on ATtiny1604/1614 based on the design and the firmware by Dlloydev (https://github.com/Dlloydev/jtag2updi).
+Mini HV UPDI (High Voltage Unified Program and Debug Interface) programmer for the new megaAVR 0-, tinyAVR 0- and 1-series microcontrollers built on ATtiny1604/1614 based on the design and the firmware by Dlloydev (https://github.com/Dlloydev/jtag2updi).
 The Mini HV UPDI programmer will enable you to use the additional configuration settings for the UPDI pin without the fear of getting locked out from the MCU.
 It features 3 programming modes: UPDI, HV or PCHV, with the target voltage at 5V.

 **SELFPRG Jumper Settings:**